hotwax/oms-documentation/user-manuals/receiving/purchase-orders.md

 # Receiving Purchase Orders
+The user can find the `Purchase Orders` option on the third number in the top left corner in the Receiving app below the facility name.
+On clicking it, the default page that will open will be the Purchase Orders View page.

 ## Purchase Order View page

-Purchase Orders (PO) page enables processing and receiving of incoming purchase orders.
+The users can view, process, and receive incoming purchase orders on this page.